DistributedSystemsGroup/zoe/docs/install.rst

 * min : if ``type`` is integer, this is required and is the minimum value the user can set
 * step : if ``type`` is integer, this is required and is the step for moving between values

-Parameters can be of two kinds:
+Parameters can be of the following kinds:

 * environment : the parameter is passed as an environment variable.
 The name of the environment variable is stored in the ``name`` field.
 The JSON description is modified by setting the user-defined value in the environment variable with the corresponding name.
 All services that have the variable defined are modified.
 * command : the service named ``name`` has its start-up command changed to the user-defined value
+* service_count : the service named ``name`` has its total_count and essential_count changed to the user-defined value

-By default users with the ``user`` and ``admin`` roles have access also to resource parameters via the web interface.
+By default users with the ``user`` and ``admin`` roles have also access to parameters via the web interface.
 They can set the amount of memory and cores to reserve before starting their execution.
 The configuration option ``no-user-edit-limits-web`` can be used to disable access to this feature.

 To get started, in the ``contrib/zapp-shop-sample/`` directory there is a sample of the structure needed for a working zapp-shop, including some data science related ZApps.
 Copy it as-is in your ZApp shop directory to have some Zapps to play with.